 Project participants may propose a new monitoring methodology.
 In developing a monitoring methodology, the first step is to identify the most appropriate methodology bearing in mind good monitoring practice in relevant sectors.
-Project participants shall submit a proposal for a new methodology to a designated operational entity by forwarding the proposed methodology described in a draft project design document (CDM-PDD), including a description of the project activity and identification of the project participants.
+Project participants shall submit a proposal for a new methodology to a designated operational entity by forwarding a completed "Proposed New Baseline and Monitoring methodologies (CDM-NM)" and the project design document (CDM-PDD) with sections A to C completed in order to demonstrate the application of the proposed new methodology to a proposed project activity.

 A new proposed methodology will be treated as follows: If the designated operational entity determines that it is a new methodology, it will forward, without further analysis, the documentation to the Executive Board.
 The Executive Board shall expeditiously, if possible at its next meeting but not later than four months review the proposed methodology.
-Once approved by the Executive Board it shall make the approved methodology publicly available along with any relevant guidance and the designated operational entity may proceed with the validation of the project activity and submit the project design document for registration.
+Once approved by the Executive Board it shall make the approved methodology publicly available along with any relevant guidance and the designated operational entity may proceed with the validation of the project activity (applying the approved methodology) and submit the project design document for registration.
 In the event that the COP/MOP requests the revision of an approved methodology, no CDM project activity may use this methodology.
 The project participants shall revise the methodology, as appropriate, taking into consideration any guidance received.